+Last night, I was having a conversation with my neighbor, and all of a sudden, I panicked.
 I couldn’t understand him, and I didn’t have the guts to tell him that he wasn’t making any sense.
 I politely smiled and pretended I was following him, but I was lost and wanted to wrap up things without me looking stupid.
 The problem was, we were speaking Spanish; and he didn’t realize it, but he was talking over my head.

 I vividly remember the last church service I attended before I decided I couldn’t take it anymore.
 I was sitting with a couple thousand strangers in a megachurch when the thought crossed my mind: Why am I here?
 I could watch this on the internet.
 And after the service ended, I walked into the church’s multi-acre parking lot and drove away, never to return to church services again (or so I thought).

+In 2007, my fiancé and I almost left the church I had been a part of for two years.
+I was happy there, but we had just gotten engaged, and we figured we might be better off if we just started over at a new church.
 In retrospect, we weren’t very thoughtful about the whole thing at all – actually, we were pretty much just feeling our way through the decision, which is what I think a lot of people do when they leave churches, and naturally so.
 Emotions are oftentimes the clearest things in our minds when we’re making these decisions.